Pierre Cardin: 1970s

+Cardin's early seventies womenswear continued in the direction he was headed in the late sixties: a variety of lengths; skirts consisting of slits, slashes, panels, strips, loops, and asymmetric hems; ribknit tops; flaring sleeves; capes and ponchos; jumper dresses from mini to knee-length worn with bodystockings or turtleneck and tights; leather sections; geometric patch pockets; and an expansion of the women's trousers he had first shown in 1968.
+He continued to design in a Space Age style, one of just a handful of designers to do so by the early seventies, using a lot of vinyl and geometric cutouts in the earliest years of the decade.
+Throughout the seventies, his long-favored cowl necklines, batwing sleeves, and pleating were signature elements of his work, as were the gracefully cut chiffon skirts he had been perfecting since the early sixties.
+These skirts would fit into trends particularly of the middle of the decade, when their tiers and flounces would find expression in other fabrics.

+In the year 1970, the fashion industry tried to reduce women's skirt choices to just midcalf-hemmed midi skirts.
+Cardin showed exclusively that length in his ready-to-wear collections but varied lengths in his couture collections, from micromini to ankle length, while close friend and Cardin aficionado Jeanne Moreau intimated that Cardin felt that longer skirts tended to age women.

 As haute couture began to decline, ready-to-wear ('prêt-à-porter') soared as well as Cardin's designs.
 He was the first to combine the "mini" and the "maxi" skirts of the 1970s by introducing a new hemline that had long pom-pom panels or fringes.

 Beginning in the 1970s, Cardin set another new trend: "mod chic".
 This trend holds true for the form or for a combination of forms, which did not exist at the time.
 He was the first to combine extremely short and ankle-length pieces.
 He made dresses with slits and batwing sleeves with novel dimensions and mixed circular movement and gypsy skirts with structured tops.
 These creations allowed for the geometric shapes that captivated him to be contrasted, with both circular and straight lines.
 Cardin became an icon for starting this popular fashion movement of the early 1970s.

+He designed a handful of Space Age-looking nurses' uniforms in 1970 that featured skullcap- and Medieval-looking headgear and the variety of skirt lengths he was showing in his collections at the time, including ankle-length maxiskirts and loincloth-looking miniskirts worn over sometimes revealing translucent bodystockings.

-Inspired by space travel and exploration, Cardin visited NASA (the National Aeronautics and Space Administration) in 1970, where he tried on the original spacesuit worn by the first human to set foot on the moon, Neil Armstrong.
+Inspired by space travel and exploration, Cardin visited NASA (the National Aeronautics and Space Administration) in 1970, where he tried on the original spacesuit worn by the first human to set foot on the Moon, Neil Armstrong.
 Cardin designed spacesuits for NASA in 1970.